RHPortfolio/RHPortfolio.github.io/_posts/2024-11-19-akratismaphobia.md

 Put simply, it’s the fear of breakfasts.

 And I want to make this clear, it’s not the fear of breakfast foods.
-There’s plenty of folks with a fear of sausages [^1](for obvious reasons); many with allergies and actual life-threatening conditions evoked by eggs (***ovaphobia***); mushrooms have their wily ways so I can understand signs at fungi protests (“less rooms for mushrooms”, “I don’t trust plants that grow in the dark“ etc.)[^2]; ***lardaphobes*** (bacon fearers), have their place in the world; and that doesn’t even mention the vegan community, who live in fear of being by someone who insists they should eat bacon or else their life is meaningless (we call those ***lardaphiles***).
+There’s plenty of folks with a fear of sausages (for obvious reasons);[^1] many with allergies and actual life-threatening conditions evoked by eggs (***ovaphobia***); mushrooms have their wily ways so I can understand signs at fungi protests (“less rooms for mushrooms”, “I don’t trust plants that grow in the dark“ etc.);[^2] ***lardaphobes*** (bacon fearers), have their place in the world; and that doesn’t even mention the vegan community, who live in fear of being by someone who insists they should eat bacon or else their life is meaningless (we call those ***lardaphiles***).

 And yes, it’s a real thing.
 There exists a charity to support those who fear breakfasts, with a full English board (director, secretary, treasurer, comms officer etc.) who have been well funded by big egg.[^3] It’s important they spread awareness and their most vocal activity is to remove the phrase “eat x for breakfast” as discriminatory.
 They’d prefer the more accepting term to be “eat x for fun between meals”, though that has the snackphobics up in arms (their suggested preferred phrasings include “eat x for a joke”, “drink x when already hydrated” or even “put x in their mouth and chew it to show how little they care” - but those with a phobia of badly contemplated phrasings are, for lack of a better word, livid).[^4]